Skip to content

 Access control mutable at runtime

-Edit namespace policies, groups, and writer permissions from the admin UI.
-Changes persist in the metadata store and survive pod restarts.
-ConfigMap is the default; the override wins.
+Edit namespace policies, groups, writer permissions, quotas, and immutable-tag rules from the admin UI.
+Changes persist in the metadata store and survive restarts — config file as default, runtime override wins.
+An append-only audit log, Prometheus metrics, and an in-app bilingual user guide round out day-2 operations.

 04